prasunakunasani/AAFCjavaJunitLearning/README.md

 **Central Repository**
 - Files and revisions are stored on a server
-    - a cental repo can be a piece of software running on your local machine as well so it doesn't actually have to be a dedicated server
+    - a central repo can be a piece of software running on your local machine as well so it doesn't actually have to be a dedicated server
 - Clients connect across a network
     - like a browser connects to a server
     - when changes are ready for the repo, can use client to send changes to server